Baths of Trajan: Description

+East exedra with partially intact coffers.

 The bath complex was immense by ancient Roman standards, covering an area of approximately 330 by 340 metres.

 The baths including the open area (which surrounded it on three sides) were enclosed by a perimeter wall, which joined with the bath block on the northeast side, where the main entrance was located.
 A huge apse projected out from the southwestern side of the platform, lined with seating, suggesting the area was used for athletic contests and performances.
 There were two smaller apses set within the corners of the northeast perimeter wall, flanking the bath block.
 These are thought to have contained monumental fountains.
 There were also exedrae in the southwest and northwest corners of the enclosure wall, which may have housed libraries.
 The exedra in the southwest corner, with its two stories of niches, still survives.

 The plan of the baths broadly followed the prototype laid out in the neighbouring Baths of Titus, constructed 29 years earlier, and would be replicated in the great Imperial baths of the 3rd and 4th centuries AD.
 The Baths of Titus, however, covered an area less than a third the size of those of Trajan.
 The main chambers were arranged in a sequence along a central axis from northeast to southwest (natatio–frigidarium–tepidarium–caldarium), and were flanked on either side by a network of rooms and open courts which were strictly symmetrical with one another.
 The visitor would have entered through a vestibule on the northeast side, and proceeded straight to the natatio, a large open-air swimming pool surrounded by colonnades on all four sides.
 Next came either one of the identical flanking wings, where there was a rotunda each (possibly frigidaria) followed by rectangular palaestrae, open courts used for wrestling and athletic exercises.